Top five tips for reducing Radon

 5. Sealing cracks

 Radon often enters buildings through the ground.
 Sealing large cracks and openings in any home is good for energy consumption and can also help with radon.
-As a gas, it can still get through smaller cracks, but as with anything, large entry points are unhelpful.
+Radon is a gas, so it can still enter through smaller cracks, but as with anything, large entry points are unhelpful.
 There are numerous professionals that can help with this process too.

 Wave Plus Want to start measuring the air quality in your home?
 Check out Airthings Wave Plus.

 You’ll notice a key theme here; ventilate, ventilate, ventilate!
 As radon is an odorless, colorless gas in the air all around us, it’s impossible to avoid.
-Our 5 tips are to help get you started—it is important to continue measuring to be sure these actions are making an impact.
+Our 5 tips should help get you started; it is important to continue measuring to be sure these actions are making an impact.

 Radon is dangerous and should be taken seriously.
 These tips can help lower radon levels but should not replace professional help.
 If your radon levels are in the high range for more than a month, contact a professional.
 The EPA offers suggestions on choosing a radon mitigator and WHO provides information on radon action levels.
 Through sufficient ventilation or radon mitigation, you can help to ensure that dangerous levels do not collect inside.